Kiting is a great sport to get into, it's a hell of a lot of fun and has you looking forward to the windy days every surfer hates.

 For waist harness: Tight enough that you can breath, but it's a little bit hard.

-For seat harness does it fit without being too painful or sliding down)
+For seat harness does it fit without being too painful or sliding down.)
+Cn you squat and move your legs like you are putting on the board with minimal resistance.

 Is there any rust around stress points on the harness?